In this article you will find:

 On the cost side, add the purchase of products, intermediates and raw materials, and the value of the labor required to create the final product.
 Then there are the costs of storage, packaging, shipping and possible returns.
 Only after these have been estimated can you proceed to add the margin.

 - We encounter a situation where retailers add the same margin - 5, 20 or 50 percent, to all products in their offerings.
 This is convenient to count, but not entirely effective.
-It's a good idea to differentiate the margin by the rank of a particular commodity, for example.
+It's a good idea to differentiate the margin, for example, by the rank of a given commodity.
 For a flagship product, it's better not to elevator the price too high and compensate by bumping it up with the accessories included in it.
-Psychologically it looks much better," suggests Lukasz Kozlowski, an expert in customer development of the Shoper platform.
+Psychologically it looks much better," suggests Lukasz Kozlowski, customer development expert of the platform Shoper.

 2. prices in relation to competition